Counselling is a “relational” process that takes place between a therapist and a person seeking to change the way that

 Counselling can be useful for anyone who wants to explore the way they’re thinking (such as limiting beliefs) or feeling further, as well as anyone experiencing a problem or issue they are keen to resolve.

-View the types of problems helped with psychology and counselling here.
+View the types of problems helped with counselling and mental health therapies here.